ku-sldg/plih/_simple/1-Arithmetic-Expressions.md

 interp x = eval (parseAE x)
 ```

-Use the notation you are most comfortable with.
+Use the notation you are comfortable with.
 There is no advantage to either, but function composition more closely resembles the mathematics of interpreter construction.

 ## Discussion

-`AE` is a rather silly language that is less powerful than one of those bank calculators you get when you open a checking account.
+`AE` is a silly language that is less powerful than one of those bank calculators you get when you open a checking account.
 It adds and subtracts numbers.
 However, we need to start somewhere and `AE` is good for that.

 ### Completeness, Determinicity, and Normalizing

 We said earlier that `eval` is complete, deterministic and normalizing.
-Complete in that any element of `AE` can be interpreted, deterministic in that there is only one way to interpret any element of `AE`, and normalizing in that every interpretation of and `AE` element terminates.
+Complete in that any element of `AE` can be interpreted, deterministic in that there is one way to interpret any element of `AE`, and normalizing in that every interpretation of and `AE` element terminates.

-Unfortunately, these nice properties result from `AE` being such a trivial language.
+Unfortunately, these nice properties result from `AE` being a trivial language.
 Completeness and deterministic are properties we will seek to preserve as we add features.
 However, normalizing will prove problematic when we add recursion and looping.

 ### Correctness
 Another important question, one might say the most important question is whether `eval` is correct.
 How do we define correctness?
 We have the evaluation relation, $t\eval v$ that relates terms to values and we have `eval :: AE -> AE` that is a function from terms to values.
 The simplest correctness definition is: